Berkeley-MDes/tdf-fa24-aaryharkareberkeley/README.md

 # Week 8 #
 ### October 17th, 2024 ###

+Reflection:
-It is Thursday, I have been working on two projects, one is the TDF project for which my team is making a remembrall as mentioned in the last weeks report.
-We have made a lot of progress on it but are still stuck on the google cloud integration.
-Today I will make the final stacked circuit using prototyping boards and soldering all the wires and boards in a stack to reduce the horizontal dimensions of the circuit to fit in the ball.
-THe other project that I am working on is a personal project.
-I am making a customizable micropad with 9 keys, one roller and one oled display.
-I made a 3d prototype for exploring the dimensions and found that I need to make the key caps larger.
-I have already made the POC code which allows me to close windows (using the mac shortcut cmd+Q) by pressing the key.
-I am hoping that by next week I will be able to make a 3x3 keyboard prototype.
+It is Thursday, and I’m currently balancing two projects.
+For the TDF project, my team is creating a Remembrall—a device inspired by the Harry Potter series that acts as an ambient display, changing colors based on Google Calendar events.
+We’ve made substantial progress, but we’re stuck on the Google Cloud integration, which has been a challenging hurdle.
+Today, I plan to assemble the final stacked circuit using prototyping boards, soldering all the components to create a compact, vertically-stacked design.
+This setup will minimize the horizontal footprint, making the circuit compact enough to fit inside the spherical Remembrall enclosure.
+Separately, I’m working on a personal project: a customizable micropad with nine keys, a roller, and an OLED display.
+I created a 3D prototype to test the dimensions and realized that I need larger keycaps.
+I’ve already written a proof-of-concept code that allows me to close windows on macOS with a simple keystroke (Cmd+Q).
+My goal for next week is to create a working 3x3 keyboard prototype.

+<br><br>

+Speculation:
+If we successfully integrate Google Cloud with the Remembrall, it could pave the way for future ambient devices that seamlessly interact with user schedules, alerts, and other personal data.
+Imagine a range of ambient displays that subtly remind users of upcoming tasks without disrupting their flow, providing a physical, intuitive connection to their digital lives.
+The micropad project, on the other hand, has the potential to inspire more DIY, customizable hardware projects tailored for specific workflows.
+In an era where people crave efficiency and simplicity, user-friendly, programmable tools like this could gain significant traction.
+With ongoing advancements in connectivity and cloud integration, such devices could one day function as modular productivity hubs, offering users an unprecedented level of personalization in their daily routines.
 </br>
 </br>
 <img width="400" alt="Working session for project 2 proposal" src="assets/81.jpeg">